bearbob/bearbob.github.io/content/post/problem-models/index.md

 We abstract to focus on specific parts of a problem and not get overwhelmed by complexity that does not change the outcome.
 - Defining user personas to analyze potential of a new product.
 Every person is an individual, but we can find groups of people that share certain characteristics that are relevant to our assessment
 - Risk assessment before a launch.
-Many things can go wrong, but most of the time it makes more sense to focus on the likely scenarios rather than the rare ones (e.g., `us-east-1`)
+Many things can go wrong, but most of the time it makes more sense to focus on the likely scenarios rather than the rare ones (looking at you, `us-east-1`)
 - Architecture design for a system, working based on assumptions about future needs.
 We don't know what the future holds, so we need to design our domains as models to know whether a potential change fits them or not
 - Incident analysis.
 While each one is unique, finding patterns requires analyzing individual events at a higher level of abstraction.